- 28

 | Signal/Reactive | Signal Forms (built-in) | useState/useReducer | ref/reactive |

-| Form System | Signal Forms + Template-driven | Requires library (Formik, React Hook Form) | v-model (basic) |
+| Form System | Signal Forms + Template-driven | Requires a library (Formik, React Hook Form) | v-model (basic) |

 | SSR | SSR + Incremental Hydration | Server Components | Nuxt/SSR |

-| AI Tools | ai_tutor + MCP Server | No built-in tools | No built-in tools |
+| AI Tools | ai_tutor + MCP Server | No built-in | No built-in |

-| Enterprise Readiness | Very high (DI, routing, forms, testing built-in) | Moderate (must choose libraries yourself) | Moderate (Nuxt fills the gaps) |
+| Enterprise Readiness | Very high (DI, routing, forms, testing built-in) | Medium (must choose libraries yourself) | Medium (Nuxt fills the gaps) |

 Migration Guide — How to Prepare for Signal Forms

-- Use the
+- Use the migration schematic

 - Try Signal Forms in a sandbox — create a PoC with simple forms first

-- Plan migration for complex forms — use the SignalFormControl bridge to connect Reactive Forms with Signal Forms
+- Plan migration for complex forms — use SignalFormControl bridge to connect Reactive Forms with Signal Forms

 Angular 21.2 — Signal Forms Takes the Next Step

-- FormRoot directive — a new directive that serves as the entry point for the Signal Forms tree, making nested form management much easier
+- FormRoot directive — a new directive that serves as the entry point for the Signal Forms tree, making nested form management easier

-Angular 22 Roadmap — Expected May 2026
+Angular 22 Roadmap — Expected Release May 2026

-| Feature | Status in Angular 21 | Expected in Angular 22 |
+| Features | Status in Angular 21 | Expected in Angular 22 |

 |---|---|---|